 - Mandatory alcohol and drug education and treatment program, and

 - Installation of an ignition interlock device for at least one year.

 Typically, refusing a breath/blood test is not a good idea.
-If you refused to submit to a breath or blood test, contact one of our Lakewood DUI lawyers to discuss your options.
+Nevertheless, if you refused to submit to a breath or blood test, one of our Lakewood DUI lawyers may be able to help.